 Rec.2020 color space

-Und now we come to the latest color space standard of the ITU (International Telecommunication Union) from 2012, Rec.2020, also known as BT.2020.
+And now we come to the latest color space standard from the ITU (International Telecommunication Union) from 2012, Rec.2020, also known as BT.2020.
 This standard was developed for ultra-high-definition television (UHDTV) and the latest generation of video transmission.

 The Rec.2020 color space covers about 75.8% of the visible color spectrum (CIE 1931).

-Rec.2020 was developed to overcome the limitations of earlier standards (such as Rec.709) by significantly expanding the color space to cover a wider range of colors.
-This expansion was intended to enable advancements in display technology and provide consumers with a more immersive and realistic viewing experience.
+Rec.2020 was developed to overcome the limitations of earlier standards (such as Rec.709) by significantly expanding the color space to cover a broader range of colors.
+This expansion was intended to enable advances in display technology and provide consumers with a more immersive and realistic viewing experience.

-The advancements in color reproduction in the video industry and digital imaging have made tremendous progress with the introduction of standards such as HDR10 and Dolby Vision, as well as new color standards like the Rec.2020 color space.
+Advances in color reproduction in the video industry and digital imaging have made enormous progress with the introduction of standards such as HDR10 and Dolby Vision, as well as new color standards such as the Rec.2020 color space.

 RGB laser technology and color space

-The revolution in RGB laser technology through laser TVs has enabled the complete reproduction of the Rec.2020 color space and, in some cases, even surpassed it!
+However, the revolution in RGB laser technology through laser TVs has made full reproduction of the Rec.2020 color space possible and in some cases even surpassed it!

-The AWOL Vision Laser TV UST projectors, with their modern pure RGB laser technology, not only fully cover the Rec.2020 color space but exceed it by 107%.
-This corresponds to approximately more than 81% of the visible human color spectrum!
+The AWOL Vision Laser TV UST projectors with their modern pure RGB laser technology not only fully cover the Rec.2020 color space, but exceed it by 107%.
+That corresponds to about more than 81% of the visible human color spectrum!
 It is truly impressive.

 Do you know...

-What exactly is a color space, and to what extent does a display device represent the natural color spectrum according to its specifications?
+What exactly is a color space, and to what extent does a display device reproduce the natural color spectrum according to its specifications?

 What is the difference in color performance between a display device that covers the Rec.709 or DCI-P3 standard and one that covers the Rec.2020 standard?